Authentication in Cassandra drivers

 Ruby

-Each driver extends authentication providers to perform DSE’s Kerberos authentication.
+Each driver extends authentication providers to support Kerberos authentication for DSE and HCD.

-DSE driver authentication against a Kerberos-enabled DSE cluster requires a krb5.conf file containing the Kerberos configuration settings.
-This file may be in the node’s /etc directory.
-If it is not, contact your Kerberos system administrator to locate the file.
+Driver authentication against a Kerberos-enabled DSE cluster requires a krb5.conf file containing the Kerberos configuration settings.
+This file can be in the node’s /etc directory.
+If it isn’t, contact your Kerberos system administrator to locate the file.

 Kerberos keytabs